porter-dev/porter-archive/README.md

 ### Local Setup

-To view the dashboard locally, we expose a `porter start` command via our CLI.
-To download the CLI, grab the latest release via:
+To view the dashboard locally, download our CLI and grab the latest release via:

 ```sh
 TBD
 ```

-And run the dashboard:
+Then run the dashboard (Docker engine must be running on the host machine):

 ```sh
 porter start